Danielle Killey, Forum News Service, Published April 23 2013

 House Majority Leader Erin Murphy, DFL-St. Paul, said there is not much support for the Senate tax bill among House Democrats.

-“There is a lot of support for the proposal we put forth,” she added, which she said was drawn up after talking to Minnesotans.
+“There is a lot of support for the proposal we put forth,” she said, which she said was drawn up after talking to Minnesotans.

 The House bill would create a fourth tier rate of 8.49 percent for couples making more than $400,000 a year in taxable income and add a temporary surcharge on couples’ income more than $500,000.